Introduction To Epidemiology MED5027

 - Available to Erasmus Students: No

-The Introduction to Epidemiology course takes students through the major techniques used to measure the health of populations as well as considering how poor study design can cause misleading results.
+This course takes students through the major techniques used to measure the health of populations and the prerequisite of causal inference.
 The course aims to make students competent at interpreting and critically appraising epidemiological literature and provides a basis for more advanced study of the topic.

 Requirements of Entry

-To introduce students to the epidemiological approaches used to understand the health of populations.
+To introduce students to the epidemiological approaches used to understand the health of populations, including:

 Intended Learning Outcomes of Course